dasec/hystck/docs/source/installation/guest.rst

 #################

 The first step in creating your virtual Windows 10 guest is creating the virtual machine.
 To do this, you will need to obtain a Windows 10 image.
-We recommend downloading an ISO-file from an official source such as ---
+We recommend downloading an ISO-file from an official source.
-..
-TODO insert link

 Next, you need to set up the virtual machine.
 While this can be done via the graphical interface of the **virt-manager**, we recommend running the **win10install.sh**